webr3/hyperdata/README.md

 - need to establish a @base so # can be used, and lo-ifragment in @id

 ## Overview
-This specification defines an extension to the JSON format to include IRI support and semantic annotations, enabling the addition of schemas, identifiers, and types to JSON objects.
+This specification defines Hyperdata, an extensions to JSON that adds IRI support, semantic annotations, and enables embedding schemas, identifiers, and classes in JSON object.
 It is designed to enhance interoperability, data linking, and the self-descriptiveness of JSON data.

 ## IRI ABNF Extensions
 ```